sysupdate.d — Transfer Definition Files for Automatic Updates

 than the number of versions specified here minus one exist in the target.
 Any excess versions are

-simply means to set the partition label to the special string "_empty
+simply means to set the partition label to the special string "_empty"; note that no

 partitions are actually removed).
 After an update is completed the number of concurrent versions of